melaksenay/melaksenay/README.md

-I look forward to using GitHub in the future!
+Hello!
+I am a first year student at Washington University in St. Louis majoring in Computer Science and Economics.
+I look forward to applying computer science to explore the intersection between technology and economics.